Art

 We’ll support you in developing your own personal artistic territory.
 A genuine interest in visual arts and some familiarity with contemporary art is essential and you should visit galleries regularly.

-To study Art at Bilborough you need a grade 4 or above in English at GCSE as well as in Art, if you have taken it.
+To study Art at Bilborough you need a grade 4 or above in English and Maths at GCSE as well as in Art, if you have taken it.
 Our students achieve exceptional results, because they are as passionate about Art as we are.
 Why not join us?

 Our links with HE